About This Guide

 Chronotek Pro breaks payroll preparation into four straightforward steps:

 Approve Payroll – Verify employee time cards, pay rates, and profiles.
-Address any red issue tiles that must be resolved before processing.
+Fix red issue tiles - these must be resolved before batching payroll.

 Create Payroll Batches – Group approved employees into payroll batches for processing.